FAPLZ/AIV-files-for-Stronghold-Crusader/README_ENG.md

 It is possible to download the AIV files as a compressed 7-Zip file or each separately.

 In the folder 'fotos' are pictures of every castle.

+All AIV files are also available at Stronghold Heaven (link: http://stronghold.heavengames.com/downloads/showfile.php?fileid=8495 )